chinu333/ragpython/README.md

 - **Capabilities**: Combines retrieval-augmented generation to provide accurate and contextually relevant answers.

 ### SQL Agent
 - **Purpose**: Interact with SQL databases to execute queries and manage data.
+We are using 'northwind' db for this demo and the db is included under data folder
 - **Capabilities**: Can perform complex queries, and data analysis tasks.

 ### Weather Agent